dcb10d0f-3b78-4458-96ab-7a9f79e256b1

 Patient Experience Peer Benchmarking Dashboard

 The beta version of the Patient Experience Peer Benchmarking Dashboard (PX Benchmarking Dashboard) enables hospitals to compare their relative performance against peers, promoting greater transparency and providing directionality to enhance the quality and experience of care.
-The dashboard is exclusively available to authorized users at member hospitals participating in the benchmarking initiative under the OHA's patient experience measurement program.
+The dashboard is exclusively available to authorized users at member hospitals participating in the benchmarking initiative, under the OHA's patient experience measurement program, who have completed the required data configurations.
 The OHA collects de-identified patient experience survey response data from hospitals across multiple clinical areas to compute quarterly benchmarks.

 The dashboard allows hospitals to easily pinpoint strengths and opportunities, identify leading peer performers at a question level, and set measurable and comparable local targets to enhance care experience.
 It complements hospitals' Qualtrics XM platform for root-cause analysis, which enables in-depth explorations that yield specific insights to drive improvements.